patxipierce/rasyen/README.md

 - `Rasyen.options` _object_
     - The options container, as RaSyEn grows it will prove its worth.
         - `Rasyen.options.max_recusrion` _number_
-            -limits the amount of recursion to 10 when using the meta filter.
+            - Limits the amount of recursion to 10 when using the meta filter.
+        - `Rasyen.options.use_window_crypto` _boolean_
+            - Defaults to true.
+If false it force the use of Math.random() instead.

 You can also use these callback functions to edit core functionalities.